 Put-in-Bay Vehicle Guidelines

 Cars, motorcycles, RVs, and boats on trailers are all welcome aboard Miller Ferries to Put-in-Bay and Middle Bass Island.
 Our goal is to provide you safe, convenient and reliable ferry transportation.
-Please note these Guidelines for bringing a vehicle.
+In compliance with Federal Executive Order (13998 issued February 1, 2021) masks must be worn on all public transportation including ferries, Miller Boat Line premises, and terminals.
+Masks are not required while inside your vehicle, UNLESS you have an open air vehicle such as a motorcycle, golf cart, open top Jeep, convertible, etc. Vehicles must be turned off while on board the ferries.
 Open alcoholic containers prohibited on board all Miller Boat Line vessels and premises.

 Vehicles Going to Put-in-Bay (South Bass Island)

 - Reservations are not required.
-Vehicles are taken on a first come, first serve basis.
+Vehicles are taken on a first-come, first-served basis.

 Vehicles Leaving Put-in-Bay (South Bass Island)

-- During Spring & Fall Schedules -Vehicles must be in line before 5:00 pm Monday through Saturday and in line before 4:00 pm on Sundays and Holiday Mondays in order to be guaranteed passage off Put-in-Bay.
+- During Spring & Fall Schedules -Vehicles must be in line before 5:00 pm Monday through Saturday and in line before 4:00 pm on Sundays and Holidays in order to be guaranteed passage off Put-in-Bay.

 Put-in-Bay Vehicles – Driver’s Checklist

-- Anticipate possible “Island Rush Hours” – these peak vehicle travel times may include going to Put-in-Bay on Friday afternoons/evenings, and returning from Put-in-Bay on Sundays and Holiday Mondays.
-During these peak times, Miller Ferries will sometimes run extra trips.
+- Anticipate possible “Island Rush Hours” – these peak vehicle travel times may include going to Put-in-Bay on Friday afternoons/evenings, and leaving Put-in-Bay on Sundays and Holidays.
+During these peak times, we may run extra trips.

 - Schedule subject to change without notice.